po1sigala/live/01-Class-Content/17-CS/README.md

 ## Heads-Up

 In the next unit, you'll start working with NoSQL databases using MongoDB.
-Be sure to have MongoDB installed on your computer **before** starting attending your classes.
+Be sure to have MongoDB installed on your computer **before** attending your classes.
 Follow the [MongoDB installation guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/mongodb/how-to-install-mongodb) to install MongoDB on your computer.

 ## Resources